A Polynomial-time Algorithm to Solve the Airplane Refueling Problem: the Sequential Search Algorithm: Efficient computability scheme for ARP

 \section{Efficient computability scheme for ARP}

-Given any instance of ARP, we could acknowledge within reasonable time its computational complexity, according to which we choose a proper algorithm considering available running time.
-In \Cref{thm:4}, it is claimed that the upper bound of $Q_n$ is $2^{n-2}$.
-However, in \Cref{thm:5} we proved that an instance under some conditions is polynomial-time solvable when its input size of $n$ is greater than $2m$.
-Here the index $m$ is regarded as an "inflection point" of the number of possible sequential feasible solutions: the computational complexity of given instance grows exponentially for $m < n \leq 2m$, but grows polynomially for $n > 2m$.
-For this reason, to predict $Q_n$, we shall just find the index $m$.
+Given an instance of ARP, we could acknowledge within polynomial time how much time SSA runs on it, according to which we choose a proper algorithm considering available running time.
+In \Cref{thm:3}, we claimed that the upper bound of $Q_n$ is $2^{n-2}$.
+However, in \Cref{thm:5} we proved that an instance is polynomial-time solvable when its input size of $n$ is greater than $N$.
+Here $N$ is regarded as an inflection point of the number of possible sequential feasible solutions: the computational complexity of given instance grows exponentially for $n \leqslant N$, but grows polynomially for $n > N$.
+For this reason, to predict $Q_n$, we shall just find the inflection point $N$ and its related index number $m$.

-The main idea of efficient computability is that, given an ARP instance, especially for large scale of instances, we shall forecast its particular computational complexity in reasonable time before we try to solve it, which provides useful information to decision makers or algorithm users.
+The main idea of efficient computability is that, given an ARP instance, we shall forecast in polynomial time the particular computational complexity that SSA runs on it, which provides useful information to decision makers or algorithm users before they try to solve it.